sweaver2112/Regex-combined-emojis/README.md

 # 🤠  Regex-combined-emojis 🧐
-A single JavaScript regular expression that matches All Emojis, that is, the combined lists: https://unicode.org/emoji/charts/full-emoji-list.html and https://unicode.org/emoji/charts-13.1/full-emoji-modifiers.html
+A single JavaScript (also works in Java and other flavors!) regular expression that matches All Emojis, that is, the combined lists: https://unicode.org/emoji/charts/full-emoji-list.html and https://unicode.org/emoji/charts-13.1/full-emoji-modifiers.html

 **-> Current (against Unicode.org public lists) as of 4/30/2021**